Welcome to our grammar lesson on how to choose between the verbs ser and estar in Spanish.

 Uses of “estar”

-In general, estar is a verb for expressing temporary things (things that change), and also for location.
+estar also means “to be”.
+In general we use it for temporary things (things that change), and also to express location.

-That idea is a good start, but it doesn’t work in every case.
-The student should learn the most frequent uses of “estar”, one by one.
+That idea is a good start, but it doesn’t always work.
+The Spanish student should learn the main uses of “estar”, one by one.

-The trick for the uses of “estar” – Their initials make the word PLACE:
+The trick for the main uses of “estar” – Their initials make the word PLACE:

 Position, Location